 Cincinnati Country Day School is nestled in a pastoral setting.
 Since its founding in 1926, the 62-acre campus has played an import part in fulfilling CCDS’s mission.
 Beginning in the 1960s, environmental education became a more intentional part of the curriculum with organized nature walks, nature-oriented clubs, field trips, and beautification projects.
-Today, the Environmental Council celebrates and encourages the various ways students connect with living communities inside and out of the classroom.
-To learn more about the Environmental Council and related programs at CCDS, click here.
+Today, our environmental programs celebrate and encourage the various ways students connect with living communities inside and out of the classroom.

-One goal of the Environmental Council is to create an Outdoor Education Area (ODEA) that will animate a core thread of environmental studies throughout the Pre-K through 12 curriculum.
-The concept of ODEA helped guide the designing of our Master Plan to better utilize the space on campus, foster a campus community, and unify the campus with common areas where students and colleagues can interact and collaborate.
+The creation of an Outdoor Education Area (OEA) animates a core thread of environmental studies throughout the Pre-K through 12 curriculum.
+The OEA helped guide the designing of our Master Plan to better utilize the space on campus, foster a campus community, and unify the campus with common areas where students and colleagues can interact and collaborate.